MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-add-modify.md

 from azure.monitor.opentelemetry import configure_azure_monitor
 from opentelemetry import metrics

+import os

 # Configure OpenTelemetry to use Azure Monitor with the specified connection string.
 # Replace `<your-connection-string>` with the connection string to your Azure Monitor Application Insights resource.
 configure_azure_monitor(
     connection_string="<your-connection-string>",
 )

+# Opt in to allow grouping of your metrics via a custom metrics namespace in app insights metrics explorer.
+# Specify the namespace name using get_meter("namespace-name")
+os.environ["APPLICATIONINSIGHTS_METRIC_NAMESPACE_OPT_IN"] = "true"

 # Get a meter provider and a meter with the name "otel_azure_monitor_histogram_demo".
 meter = metrics.get_meter_provider().get_meter("otel_azure_monitor_histogram_demo")